Puente la Reina

 Calle Mayor

-Due to the important location of this town during the Middle Ages and its importance in the Camino de Santiago , the town was protected by high walls.
-Two towers are still visible, marking the entrance to Calle Mayor (the main street).
-Several architectural gems were also built that can still be visited in this street today.
-There are three churches: the Crucifijo Church and the Santiago Church (12th century), and the San Pedro Church (14th century).
+Due to the important location of this town during the Middle Ages and its significance along the Way of St James, the city was surrounded by high walls.
+Two towers are still visible and mark the entrance to the Calle Mayor, the main street.
+In addition, there are several architectural gems that can still be visited in this street today.
+For example, three churches can be found here: the Crucifijochurch and the Santiagochurch, both from the 12th century, and the San Pedrochurch from the 14th century.

-In addition to these churches, there is also the Convento de Trinitarios, a monastery from the 13th century.
-There is also the beautiful square Julian Mena, where the town hall is located in the building Casa de los Cubiertos from the 17th century.
-The latter building has a beautiful colonnade with 13 semicircular arches, which used to serve as a location for the market.
+In addition to these churches, there is also the Convento de Trinitarios, a 13th-century monastery.
+Additionally, there is the beautiful Julián Mena square, where the town hall is located in the Casa de los Cubiertos building from the 17th century.
+This latter building features a beautiful columned gallery with 13 semi-circular arches, which once served as the location for the market.

 Santa Maria de Eunate

-In the past there were also important military orders present that were responsible for the protection of pilgrims who Camino de Santiago walked.
-One of these orders was one of the most famous, the Knights Templar.
+In the past, there were also important military orders responsible for protecting the pilgrims walking the Camino de Santiago.
+One of these orders was one of the most famous, the Templars.
 They had their main temple a few kilometers from Puente la Reina.
-This was the temple of Santa Maria de Eunate.
+This was the temple of Santa María de Eunate.

 Temple of Santa Maria de Eunate